xieweiAlex/English_Learning/words-review.md

 ## words-Sep.md ##
 words/2022/words-Sep.md
+We’ll talk later about some of the fascinating **hybridization** of service which the industry has experimented with, which received a major **accelerant** when many branches were forced to temporarily close or limit services during the global pandemic. -
 Residents were **relegated** to watching it played on television, while **daydreaming** of a time when they too could play it live in the state that it originated from. -
 Last week, we **culled** for you the top hacks on how to form good habits.
 Today, we're bringing you advice — from expert interviews and research studies — on how to **shed** the bad ones. -
 In Texas, millions were **earmarked** for jail renovations, updates to police buildings and revenue replacement to cover staffing. -